annaesvensson/yellow-help/1-en/what-s-new.md

 !
-! - Added include extension, allows to include pages in Markdown ! - Updated API, changed getAvailable() to enumerate() ! - Updated API, changed content element type notice to general ! - Updated core extension, support for webmanifest files was added ! - Updated edit extension, upload with different JPEG file name extensions ! - Updated gallery extension, popup can be triggered by clicking on a link ! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added ! - Updated Markdown extension, syntax for general blocks has changed ! - Updated publish extension, style guide for experienced developers and writers ! - Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about product information and changes
+! - Added include extension, allows to include pages in Markdown ! - Updated API, changed getAvailable() to enumerate() ! - Updated API, changed content element type from notice to general ! - Updated core extension, support for webmanifest files was added ! - Updated edit extension, upload with different JPEG file name extensions ! - Updated gallery extension, popup can be triggered by clicking on a link ! - Updated help extension, style guide for experienced developers and writers ! - Updated maintain extension, new way of maintaining extensions ! - Updated maintain extension, changed status value from available to maintained ! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added ! - Updated Markdown extension, syntax for general blocks has changed ! - Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about product information and changes